 Instead of selling it, I teamed up with my head developer (today he is one of my closest friends) to open up BookingKoala.
-I was around 23-24 when I made that decision, and it took about one year to redesign and re-structure the software in order to let others use it.
+I was around 23-24 when I made that decision, and it took over one year to redesign and re-structure the software in order to let others use it.

-By the time we officially launched the software in July of 2018, we had a massive list of users waiting on its release.
+By the time we officially launched the software in 2018, we had a massive list of users waiting on its release.
 Many of the users loved the software, but some found it hard to use, and some wanted more features.
 Others who started, quit months later because growing a service was too hard.

 All this was fuel.
 Our idea was validated and as predicted special, but not yet perfect.
 At first, it was hard to believe that people found it hard to grow a service business or needed more features.
 When I started, I was 19, had no experience, no degrees, no resources, and went to college all at the same time.

 But, instead of getting upset about it, I listened to the customer.
 It became a personal challenge to give the people what they wanted.
 After all, that is how you change an industry and make an impact.
 We went to the drawing board, developed a 5-year plan, and we decided that we're going to accept the challenge of disrupting the service industry.